Arishsingh/DSA-Sheet/README.md

 ## 📌 About This Repo

-Welcome to **Arish's DSA Sheet** – Everyone have their own journey so focus on yours.
+Welcome to **Arish's DSA Sheet** – Everyone has their own journey so focus on yours.

 This sheet contains:
 - 📋 A curated list of handpicked DSA questions.